Type 1 Diabetes in Children

 - Give your child high-fiber foods.
 Foods that are a good source of fiber include vegetables, whole-grain bread, and beans.

 - Make sure your child always wears medical alert jewelry or carries a card that says he or she has diabetes.
-Ask your child's healthcare provider where to get these items.
+Ask your child's provider where to get these items.

 - Your child has a low blood sugar level and it does not improve with treatment.